Departamento-de-Engenharia-Informatica/devops-23-24-JPE-PMS-1231819/CA4/Part2/README.md

 ```bash
   $ exit
 ```
-- **Then, on your host machine, navigate to the ./data directory (which corresponds to /usr/src/data-backup in the container)**
+- **Then, on your host machine, navigate to the ./data directory (which corresponds to /usr/src/data-backup in the container) and check if the .db file is there**